FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-12-10 Data Privacy (Fuad).md

 **Large Language Models** - attack strategies
 - Passive Leakage: Sensitive Inquiries ![](../zAttachments/Pasted%20image%2020251210095700.png)
-- A PhD student accessed Samsung's data, noting that it relies on a third-party company, and that the information he obtained was also private.
+- A PhD student accessed Samsung’s data, noting that it relies on a third-party company, and that the information he obtained was also private.
 This was a huge mistake made by Samsung.
 - Passive Leakage: Contextual Leakage![](../zAttachments/Pasted%20image%2020251210095750.png)
 - Mental and sensitive data should not be revealed with LLM. - Law is not the same as any authorized person, like the police, can have access to that data.
 - Passive Leakage: Personal Preferences Leakage ![](../zAttachments/Pasted%20image%2020251210095833.png)